 The Beacon Award for Excellence demonstrates to our patients and families superior-quality outcomes and patient satisfaction through the provision of exceptional care.
 Nurses understand that units who have attained the Beacon Award for Excellence demonstrate a supportive, positive, healthy work environment where collaboration between care providers is the norm.

 To date, one unit at Orlando Health Orlando Regional Medical Center, the Intermediate Critical Care unit received their first Gold Beacon Award for Excellence.
-Five units at Orlando Health: the Intensive Care Unit at Orlando Health Dr. P. Phillips Hospital, the Trauma Intensive Care Unit, Trauma Step-down Unit, the Cardiovascular Intensive Care Unit at Orlando Health Orlando Regional Medical Center, and the Neonatal Intensive Care Unit at Winnie Palmer Hospital for Women and Babies, part of Arnold Palmer Medical Center attained their first Silver Beacon Award for Excellence.
-One unit, the Pediatric Intensive Care Unit at Arnold Palmer Hospital for Children, part of Arnold Palmer Medical Center achieved their second Silver Beacon Award.
-Together, these six inpatient units make up less than 45 inpatient care units that have earned the Beacon Award for Excellence designation in the state of Florida.
+Five units at Orlando Health: the Intensive Care Unit at Orlando Health Dr. P. Phillips Hospital, Trauma Intensive Care Unit and the Trauma Step-down Unit at Orlando Health Orlando Regional Medical Center, the Neonatal Intensive Care Unit at Arnold Palmer Medical Center, and the Critical Care Unit at Orlando Health – Health Central attained their first Silver Beacon Award for Excellence.
+One unit, the Pediatric Intensive Care Unit at Arnold Palmer Hospital for Children achieved their second Silver Beacon Award.
+Together, these seven inpatient units make up less than 45 inpatient care units that have earned the Beacon Award for Excellence designation in the state of Florida.